 - Buckle guards

 Why Car Travel Is Often Difficult For Seniors

-Physical and cognitive changes could mean a senior might need an aid or two to be able to get into your car comfortably – or even their own.
+Physical and cognitive changes could mean that a senior might need either a person or a product to help them get into and out of a car comfortably and safely.

 - Entering and exiting the car

 - Rotating the body into or out of a seat